 We also support medical patients within our department who have a cardiac history.

 All our nursing staff are skilled in cardiac monitoring and patient education on cardiac conditions and medications.
 Every patient post heart attack is seen by cardiac rehab before discharge and has a follow up plan in place.
-Our nursing ration is one to six.
+Our nursing ratio is one to six.
 The ward is co-ordinated by two deputy sisters.

 In response to patient feedback, our cardiology team also includes a senior pharmacist who is available to give patient education and prepare medications to take hope to speed up the discharge process.